 Without post-trade transparency, those who frequently trade CDS typically will have access to more information about the CDS market than those who trade less frequently.
 Dealers active in the CDS markets may garner a significant amount of information about the market from the transactions that they execute with, or the order flow that they observe from, their customers.
 By contrast, in the absence of post-trade transparency, other market participants, such as small dealers and non-dealers, may not have access to a significant amount of information, if any, about other transactions in the market.
-Post-trade transparency may reduce these information asymmetries among market participants.
+Post-trade transparency may reduce these information asymmetries among market participants, under normal market conditions as well as in times of market stress.

-Bona fide, arm's length transaction prices form the best foundation of price discovery.
+Bona fide, arm's-length transaction prices form the best foundation of price discovery.
 Enhanced information about prior transactions therefore would be particularly useful to a wide variety of types and sizes of market participants.
 First, post-trade transparency provides small dealers and non-dealers access to information about a broader array of transactions than those previously available to them, which could be particularly useful in connection with their interactions with counterparties.
 Second, large dealers may find that information about the volumes and prices at which other market participants have traded could contribute to the efficiency and accuracy of the price quotations that they offer to customers.